Tofigh Jahanbakht

 Tofigh Jahanbakht (جهانبخت توفیق, Cahanbəxt Tofiq) (February 9, 1931 – April 28, 1970) was an Iranian freestyle wrestler.
 He won a gold medal at the 1954 World Wrestling Championships, which was Iran's first gold medal at the World Wrestling Championships, and also a bronze medal at the 1952 Olympics.

+In 1961, he won the middleweight title at the British Wrestling Championships.
+He participated in the championships because he was studying engineering in England at the time.

 Tofigh had a hereditary liver illness, which resulted in the death of his mother and brother.
 He died of the same illness in London, aged 39.